Family Law: Legal help

 Law Society Referral Service

-The Law Society of Ontario (LSO) has a service that gives you the name of a lawyer in your area that you can speak with for up to 30 minutes for free.
-You can ask for a lawyer who speaks your language.
+The Law Society of Ontario (LSO) has a service that connects you to a lawyer you can speak with for up to 30 minutes for free.
+You can ask for a lawyer in your area and who speaks your language.
 Visit findlegalhelp.ca or call their crisis line at 416-947-5255 or 1-855-947-5255, if you cannot use their online service.

 The Ontario Ministry of the Attorney General has guides and information on many family law issues.
 Visit ontario.ca/document/guide-procedures-family-court.